More

 1. Iowa State

 According to On3’s Brett McMurphy, the Iowa State Cyclones have become the second Big 12 team to decline to play a bowl game.
-This comes after there is a change in coaching.
-Head coach Matt Campbell has left to take the job at Penn State, and the Cyclones have hired Washington State’s Jimmy Rogers as his replacement.
+This comes after head coach Matt Campbell left to take the job at Penn State, with the Cyclones hiring Washington State’s Jimmy Rogers as his replacement.

 “My family and I are excited to be joining the Iowa State University community and the Cyclone football program,” Rogers said.
 “Iowa State has been one of the nation’s top programs for the last decade and we look forward to building upon its upward trajectory.
 I’m extremely grateful for the opportunity that Jamie Pollard has given me to lead the Cyclones.